folio-org/ui-okapi-console/doc/running-a-complete-system.md

 	$ cd $ROOT
 	$ git clone --recursive git@github.com:folio-org/mod-users
 	$ cd mod-users
+	$ git submodule init
+	$ git submodule update
 	$ mvn install

 The most important output is `mod-users/target/users-fat.jar`, which we will later be asking Okapi to run for us.

-You can test that it works OK by running it manually:
+If you wish, you can test that it works OK by running it manually:

 	$ java -jar target/mod-users-fat.jar
 	starting rest verticle service..........
 	[etc.]
+	...
+INFO Succeeded in deploying verticle

+The output can be voluminous and rather opaque, but if it contains the line "Succeeded in deploying verticle" then all is well.
 Now kill the running module, so that Okapi can start it as needed.

 ## Client side